mattias-p/zonemaster/docs/specifications/tests/Methods.md

 2. Send an SOA query for the given domain name (zone) to one of the authoritative name servers for the parent zone.
-3. Record all A and AAAA records in the additional section and store in a cache that method 4 can use.
+3. Collect all A and AAAA records in the additional section and store them in a cache that method 4 can use.
-4. Record all NS records in the authority section and return the name server names in the response.
+4. Collect all NS records in the authority section and return the name server names in the response.

 B. Undelegated test.